Tim Holt: Western star

-During the late 1930s, George O'Brien had made a number of low-budget Westerns for RKO.
+During the late 1930s, actor George O'Brien had made a number of low-budget Westerns for RKO.
 Holt later recalled, "I believe George O’Brien quit over money so RKO needed another Western star and I was put forward."
 In early 1940, RKO announced Holt would make six low-budget B-Westerns, starting with Wagon Train with Martha O'Driscoll.
 O'Driscoll and Holt were meant to reteam in Sir Piegan Passes but it was not made.
 Instead Holt appeared in The Fargo Kid.
 Universal borrowed him to play Charles Boyer's son in Back Street (1941).
 The Los Angeles Times said Holt had "some splendid scenes towards the end".
 Then it was back to Westerns: Robbers of the Range (1941), Along the Rio Grande (1941), Cyclone on Horseback (1941) and Six-Gun Gold (1941).
 Holt usually played a cowboy who had one or two friends, who occasionally sang.
-From 1940–42 he made 18 Westerns.
+From 1940 to 1942 he made 18 Westerns.
 His first sidekick was Ray Whitley, who was slightly older than Holt, and who would usually sing a song or two in each film.
 The other sidekick was a character "Whopper" played by Emmett Lynn and then Lee White.
 1942 they were replaced by Cliff Edwards as Ike.
 Author Tom Stempel later recalled: Holt, unlike many other B western stars, played characters not named Tim Holt.
 From his debut in 1934 Gene Autry always played "Gene Autry" and after 1941 Roy Rogers always played "Roy Rogers", but Holt's names varied, even if the basic character he played is the same...
 In these early films Tim's jobs were diverse.
 While Hopalong Cassidy was always the foreman of the Bar 20 Ranch, Tim played a cowboy, a Treasury agent, a Texas Ranger, or a number of other occupations.
 The characters were pretty much the same: Tim, with his boyish good looks, is drawn into situations where he must right some wrongs.
 Holt had a charming personality on the screen, which made him one of the top western stars from 1940 to 1943.
 The Westerns proved popular and Holt wound up making six more: The Bandit Trail (1941), Dude Cowboy (1941), Riding the Wind (1942), Land of the Open Range (1942), Come on Danger (1942) and Thundering Hoofs (1942).